 Aluminium roofing in Kerala – a case study

-We did roofing(GI & aluminium) for our home recently.
-It was done to protect already existing concrete roof from harsh weather and also avoid leaking.
+We did roofing(GI & aluminum) for our home recently.
+Reason was to protect the ‘already existing concrete roof’ from harsh weather & to avoid leaking.

-My location is in kerala and a good percentage of houses here have aluminium roofing.
-Reason of extra protection for concrete roof is the weather itself.
-Humidity is high here & continues rain during monsoon & also relatively hot summer.
+My location is in Kerala, and a good percentage of houses here have aluminum roofing.
+The need for extra protection for a concrete roof is the “weather”.

 Type of roof designs – design and cost.

 2 main different roof designs are widely used in kerala.
 Hip roof and gable roof.
 One is little more costlier that the later.
-Local language for hip roof is കോടി.
+Local language for hip roof is KODY(കോടി).

-If you choose gable roof design, there will be 30% decrease in cost compared to hip roof.
-Not only the reduction in cost of material, there is a huge reduction in labour.
-Also hip roof construction requires more skilled labour.
+If you choose a gable roof design, there will be a 30% decrease in cost compared to a hip roof.
+Not only the reduction in the cost of the material but there is also a huge reduction in labor.
+Also, hip roof construction requires more skilled labor.

 In Case of hip roof iron pillars are installed on all 4 sides of the roof.
 In gable design pillars are installed on center and 2 sides.
 Even Though costlier, hip roof design is more attractive to look at and roof is covered on all sides in same level.
 But in case of gable roof we need to take care of 2 ‘open’ sides.